ankatiyar/kedro/README.md

 ## How do I install Kedro?

-To install Kedro from the Python Package Index (PyPI) run:
+To install Kedro from the Python Package Index (PyPI) run x:

 ```
 pip install kedro